spacecraft-repl/spacecraft-repl.github.io/index.md

 At its core, a cgroup is simply a limitation placed on an application or container to a specific set of resources.
 By specifying this limitation when creating a container, we can easily set the max CPU or memory allowed for use by a container.
 So if we want to spin up a container that can only use 20% of our total CPU and 100MBs of our total memory, all we need to do is include ` --memory=100m -it --cpus=".2"` within our `docker run` command.
 And just like that, we've handled any potential hogging of resources by a single container and ensured stable performance across the board for our users.

 # 6 Connecting Users to Containers
 At this point, we've successfully built our collaborative REPL and isolated complete instances of our application in containers.
 Now, we need to evaluate how we can connect clients to their associated container on the server, as well as allowing a user to invite other users to collaborate in their session.

-## 6.1 Port Forwarding
+## 6.1 Naive Approach: Port Forwarding
-Currently, each container on our server will have an IP address and port number associated with it.
-The naive approach that we've started with is to use port forwarding, which takes the initial HTTP request from the client and forwards it to the address and port number of a ready-to-use container.
+Each container will have a unique IP address and port number associated with it, and the question becomes how we can route a user's request for a session to a container and form a connection.
+We first considered using port forwarding, which takes the initial HTTP request from the client and forwards it to the address and port number of a ready-to-use container.

-This technique is simple since it's a direct mapping of the client to the container destination.
+This technique is simple since it's a direct mapping of a client to a container destination.
 However, this technique is flawed by being a security risk since the port numbers are pre-determined.
-By running a port scanner to probe for open ports, any user could access any session.
+By running a port scanner to probe for open ports, a user could potentially access any session.
 This leads to a complete lack of privacy for our users who wish to collaborate only with the people they invite to join their session.

 We need a better approach that can protect our users' privacy and mask the connections to our containers.
 Thankfully, this can be achieved with a reverse proxy.

 ## 6.2 Solution: A Reverse Proxy
-The idea behind a reverse proxy is that there is some middleware that sits between our clients and our server which acts as an intermediary between the two.
+The idea behind a reverse proxy is that there is some middleware that sits between our clients and our server which serves as an intermediary between the two.
 When a client sends an HTTP request to our server, a reverse proxy will receive that request and communicate with our server for the necessary information.
-The server will respond to the reverse proxy, which will then forward the server response to the client.
+The server will respond to the reverse proxy with the container's IP address and port number, which will then take that information and forward the client's request to that container for connection.
+Thus, our reverse proxy will handle all the traffic between our clients and server.

 ![reverse proxy](https://imgur.com/eIBtN6g.png)